-- Establishing the implications of settling property into a trust and transfers out of trusts - Capital gains arising on contracts of partition - 4.
-Income tax incentives to companies qualifying under the Business Promotion Act (BPA) and the Malta Enterprise Act (MEA). - a) Understand the purpose, scope and relationship between BPA and MEA incentives and the Investment Aid Regulations, the Assistance for Research and Development and Innovation Regulations and guidelines, qualifying companies, small and medium sized enterprises and the guarantee of incentives.[3] - b) Determine the concept of "qualifying expenditure" and the maximum benefit for an investment project.[3] - c) Determine the application of investment tax credits.[3] - d) Determine the application of investment allowances and inflated deductions.[3] - e) Advise on the applicability of reduced rates of tax under articles 6 and 24 BPA and allocation to the special reserve.[3] - f) Determine the applicability of limitations to incentives.[3] - g) Understand the concept of tax free dividends and the reduced rate of tax on non-distributed dividends.[3] - h) Determine the administrative provisions relative to tax matters.[3]
+- The special exemption on the transfer of immovable property by companies which have issued bonds on the Malta Stock Exchange - Income tax incentives to companies qualifying under the Business Promotion Act (BPA) and the Malta Enterprise Act (MEA). - a) Understand the purpose, scope and relationship between BPA and MEA incentives and the Investment Aid Regulations, the Assistance for Research and Development and Innovation Regulations and guidelines, qualifying companies, small and medium sized enterprises and the guarantee of incentives.
+[3] - b) Determine the concept of "qualifying expenditure" and the maximum benefit for an investment project.
+[3] - c) Determine the application of investment tax credits.
+[3] - d) Determine the application of investment allowances and inflated deductions.
+[3] - e) Advise on the applicability of reduced rates of tax under articles 6 and 24 BPA and allocation to the special reserve.
+[3]

+- f) Determine the applicability of limitations to incentives.
+[3] - g) Understand the concept of tax free dividends and the reduced rate of tax on non-distributed dividends.
+[3] - h) Determine the administrative provisions relative to tax matters.
+[3]